-Within a landscape, bees require two food sources, nectar and pollen (Westrich, 1996).
-Nectar is a high energy food source composed of mainly simple sugars, but may contain trace amounts of amino-acids and lipids (Somme et al. 2015).
-The energy that bees receive from nectar is directly related to the quantity of nectar gathered and the sugar concentration (Somme et al. 2015) Pollen consists of proteins, sugars, vitamins, and sterols and is primarily used for reproductive purposes (Somme et al. 2015).
-Bees make use of pollen and nectar compounds for energy, nitrogen, hormonal production, and pollen provisions for eggs (Somme et al. 2015).
-Quantity and composition of pollen and nectar vary amongst plant families and species, and must occur within the foraging range of species (Somme et al. 2015).
+Within a landscape, bees require two food sources, nectar and pollen (Westrich 1996).
+Nectar is a high energy food source composed mainly of simple sugars but may also contain trace amounts of amino acids and lipids (Somme et al. 2015).
+The energy that bees receive from nectar is directly related to the quantity of nectar gathered and the sugar concentration (Somme et al. 2015).
+Nectar quality and quantity vary from species to species, with a median value of 40% sugar (Pamminger et al. (2018).
+Research by Pamminger et al. (2018) found that wild plants exhibit stronger variations in sugar concentrations compared to crop plants.
+Pollen consists of proteins, sugars, vitamins, and sterols and is primarily used for reproductive purposes (Somme et al. 2015).
+Bees make use of pollen and nectar compounds for energy, nitrogen, hormonal production, and for eggs (Somme et al. 2015).
+Quantity and composition of pollen and nectar vary among plant families and species (Somme et al. 2015).

-The foraging range of bee species must include various necessities so that they may feed and reproduce (Gathmann and Tscharntke, 2002).
-Within this small range must include, pollen, nectar, nesting sites, and components for creating nests (Gathmann and Tscharntke, 2002).
-According to Greenleaf et al. (2007) the foraging range of bee species is related to their body shape and size, and foraging distance increased with body size disproportionately.
-For example, most solitary wild bee species have a foraging range between 150 m and 600 m, but large bees like Xylocopa violacea [Molitor, 1937] may travel upwards of 1200 meters.
-Gathmann and Tscharntke (2002) found that bee foraging distance may be correlated to the feeding habits of wild pollinators as well as habitat richness, where foraging distance decreased as plant richness increased.
+The foraging range of bee species must include resources for feeding and reproduction (Gathmann and Tscharntke 2002), including pollen, nectar, nesting sites, and components for creating nests (Gathmann and Tscharntke 2002).
+According to Greenleaf et al. (2007), the foraging range of bee species is related to their body shape and size, and foraging distance increased with body size disproportionately.
+For example, most solitary wild bee species have a foraging range between 150 m and 600 m, but large bees like Xylocopa violacea Molitor may travel upwards of 1200 meters.
+Gathmann and Tscharntke (2002) found that bee foraging distance may be correlated to the feeding habits of wild pollinators as well as to habitat richness, where foraging distance decreased as plant richness increased.

-Pollen utilization by solitary wild bees is vastly different than that of eusocial honey bees.
+Pollen utilization by wild bees is vastly different than that of eusocial honey bees.
 Most wild bees unlike honey bees are not eusocial and must provide pollen resources for themselves and their offspring.
 Eusocial bees such as stingless bees and bumble bees are the most similar to honey bees in terms of pollen usage (Cane et al. 2017).
-Wild stingless bees (Meloponini) feed on pollen, and much like honeybees create secretions for their larvae and queens; however, unlike honey bees, the queens may also ingest pollen (Cane et al. 2017).
-Bumble bees (Bombus sp.), including the queen feed on pollen, but their larvae require secretions (Cane et al. 2017).
+Wild stingless bees (Meloponini) feed on pollen, and much like honey bees create secretions for their larvae and queens; however, unlike honey bees, the queens may also ingest pollen (Cane et al. 2017).
+Bumble bees (Bombus sp.) including the queen feed on pollen, but their larvae require secretions (Cane et al. 2017).
 In contrast, most wild bees are solitary.
 Unlike eusocial bees, solitary bees build their own nests.
-Upon hatching, larvae feed upon a cache of pollen and nectar which the female bee has previously deposited (Michener, 1974).
+Upon hatching, larvae feed upon a cache of pollen and nectar that the female bee has previously deposited (Michener 1974).